Align with your true values and learn to be in authentic relationship with yourself and your loved ones

-My practice focuses mainly on supporting BIPOC and individuals of historically marginalised and underrepresented identities who have endured the impact of racial trauma, systems of oppression, acculturation, imposter syndrome, and burnout.
+My practice focuses mainly on supporting BIPoC and individuals of other historically marginalised and underrepresented identities who have endured the impact of racial trauma, systems of oppression, acculturation, imposter syndrome, and burnout.

 I offer compassionate care and support to deal with micro and macro systems of oppression.
 I help individuals align themselves with their values and protect themselves from pervasive cultural expectations.